On Minimum Maximal Distance-k Matchings: Recognition of -equimatchable graphs

 \section{Recognition of $k$-equimatchable graphs}

-In this section we shall prove that the recognition of $k$-equimatchable graphs is a co-NP-complete problem for any fixed $k \ge 2$ by constructing a polynomial reduction {\sc SAT-to-Graph} from an NP-hard {\sc Gap-$3$-SAT} problem.
+In this section we prove that the recognition of $k$-equimatchable graphs is a co-NP-complete problem for any fixed by constructing a polynomial time reduction from an NP-hard \textsc{$3$SAT} problem [\cite{Garey}].
+We generalize the reduction proposed by \cite{Orlovich} for $2$-equimatchable graphs, which is in turn a generalization of the technique proposed by \cite{ChvatalNote}.

+Let $X$ be a subset of vertices of $G$.
+By $G[X]$ we denote the subgraph of $G$ induced by $X$.
+By $E^t_G(X)$ we denote the set of all edges in $G$ at a distance less than $t$ from some vertex in $X$.
+For example, $E^1_G(\{v\})$ is the set of all the edges incident to the vertex $v$.